Domestic Waste

 Weekly Refuse Sack Service

-The weekly sack service is provided to residents in streets where there are terraced properties, in most cases they are provided to households with no frontages and/or where access is restricted.
+The weekly sack service is provided to residents in streets where there are terraced properties with no frontages and/or where access is restricted.

 This ensures that the streets remain free of obstruction both for local residents and for street cleaning.